|Non Instructor Highest Ranking 3 Stripe Badge|

 What was done by Imrich in the IDF was the distillation and perfection of the most efficient system to teach anyone self defense and hand to hand combat.
 I have witnessed its feasibility by observing newly recruits with no past martial arts and sports fighting experience being able to prevail in various full contact fights and training methods with opponents that already spent minimum four years in learning one martial art or another, or wrestling or boxing as well.

-Although in most cases both newly recruit with no prior sparing experience in any martial art and experienced black belts in almost any martial art known in the world took the same Krav Maga training, during the sparring part of the Israeli Defense Forces Krav Maga training, those with prior experience in Martial Arts still stuck to their previous habits they acquired in years of martial arts training and it took them a little longer to get rid of these habits.
+Although in most cases both newly recruit with no prior sparing experience in any martial art and experienced black belts in almost any martial art known in the world took the same Krav Maga training, during the sparring part of the Israeli Defense Forces Krav Maga training, those with prior experience in Martial Arts still stuck to their previous inefficient bad habits they acquired in years of martial arts training and it took them a little longer to get rid of these habits.

 I believe that every person is aware at least on his subconscious level the need to learn how to defend himself or herself and is somewhat aware of his inalienable basic rights.